swiftpp/swiftpp/docs/SwiftFormat.md

 Note: This tool is still a work in progress.

 swift-format is a tool for automatically format your Swift files according to a set of rules.
-It is implemented as another driver kind, like ppswiftc, the batch compiler, so swift-format is actually a symbolic link to swift.
+It is implemented as another driver kind, like swiftppc, the batch compiler, so swift-format is actually a symbolic link to swift.
 This tool uses libIDE to format code, so it can be leveraged from multiple systems and editors.